goseind/gosein.de/_posts/2023-03-12-working-with-terraform.md

 }
 ```

-The `provisioner "local-exec" {}` can be used to invoke a local executable after the resource is created, this is useful if you need to do configuration that is not otherwise possible with terraform resources.
+The [`provisioner "local-exec" {}`](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) can be used to invoke a local executable after the resource is created.
+This is useful if you need to do configuration that is not otherwise possible with terraform resources.

 Now we're ready to run the code by executing the following commands one after the other: